-From Table 6 and 7 are the results of the effect of liquidity risk and credit risk on the performance (ROA & ROE) of listed banks in Ghana.
-As presented in both models under each table, it can be seen that liquidity risk has significant negative effect on the performance (ROA & ROE) of listed banks in Ghana.
-The results therefore are an indication that liquidity risk and performance of listed banks in Ghana move in opposite direction.
-That is to say increases in liquidity risk will reduce the performance of listed bank in Ghana.
+From Table 6 and 7 are the results of the effect of liquidity risk and credit risk on the performance (ROA & ROE) of universal banks in Ghana.
+As presented in both models under each table, it can be seen that liquidity risk has significant negative effect on the performance (ROA & ROE) of universal banks in Ghana.
+The results therefore are an indication that liquidity risk and performance of universal banks in Ghana move in opposite direction.
+That is to say increases in liquidity risk will reduce the performance of universal banks in Ghana.
 The findings are as a result of the fact that a bank that is bedeviled with much liquidity risk is most likely to have liquidity challenges which can affect its performance as portrayed by the results in table 6 and 7.
 The findings of the study are consistent with the findings of Molyneux and Thornton (1992) and Barth et al. (2003), where a significant negative relationship was established between liquidity risk and bank performance.
-The findings of the current study are however contrary with the findings of Bourke (1989) where it was established that banks liquidity risk has a significant positive relationship with bank performance.
-Shen et al. (2001) also found that banks with higher fractions of liquid assets had lower net interest margins and thus profitability, establishing a positive relationship between liquidity and performance.
-The findings also indicated that capital adequacy ratio and cost per loan assets ratio which are measures of banks credit risk have insignificant negative effect on the performance (ROA) of listed banks in Ghana.
-These findings indicate that credit risks do not directly impact on the performance of listed banks in Ghana, but show an indirect effect on performance through their impact on liquidity risk which in turn has a significant negative effect on banks performance.
+The findings of the current study are however contrary with the findings of Bourke (1989) where it was established that banks' liquidity risk has a significant positive relationship with bank performance.
+Shen, Chen, Koa and Yeh, (2009) also found that banks with higher fractions of liquid assets had lower net interest margins and thus profitability, establishing a positive relationship between liquidity and performance.
+The findings also indicated that capital adequacy ratio and loan-advance total deposit ratio which are measures of banks credit risk have insignificant negative effect on the performance (ROA) of universal banks in Ghana.

+These findings indicate that credit risks do not directly impact on the performance of universal banks in Ghana, but show an indirect effect on performance through their impact on liquidity risk which in turn has a significant negative effect on banks' performance.
 The findings of the study are consistent with the findings of Kithinji (2010), where credit, credit risk and non-performing loans were observed not have any influence on the performance of banks in Kenya.
 The findings of the study are however inconsistent with the findings of Djan et al, (2015) where credit risk measure were seen to have significant adverse effect on performance of listed banks in Ghana.
-The findings however, in relation to ROE as a measure of performance, capital adequacy ratio was seen to have a significant negative effect on the performance of listed banks in Ghana, these findings are consistent with Djan et al, (2015) where credit risk had a significant adverse effect on the performance of listed banks in Ghana.
+The findings however, in relation to ROE as a measure of performance, capital adequacy ratio, cost per loan asset ratio and loanadvance total deposit ratio were seen to have an insignificant effect on the performance of universal banks in Ghana, these findings are however inconsistent with Djan et al, (2015) where credit risk had a significant adverse effect on the performance of listed banks in Ghana.
 These findings generally are inconsistent with theory where credit risk is being thought to have an adverse effect on the performance of banks.